Pablo-source/Maps-in-R/README.md

 https://geoportal.statistics.gov.uk/

+From the Open Geography Portal website, you can download CCG Shape files navigating to Boundaries top page menu, then selecting Health Boundaries section.
+In there choose Shapefile option to download zipped file containing all necessary files to create a CCG map.
+You can then merge some indicators data to populate this shape file.

 ### The London Datastore

 The London Datastore is  a free and open data-sharing portal  where anyone can access data relating to the capital.
 Whether you’re a citizen, business owner, researcher or developer, the site provides over 700 datasets to help you understand the city and develop solutions to London’s problems.